Table of Contents | Introduction | Home

 Commentary on the Definitions

--- "electrons," "protons," "neutrinos" -- actually exist.
-And physics does that by showing that it is possible to experience them.
+By maintaining the logical separation of a definition and its physical representation, mathematics becomes a science in the same way that physics is a science.
+Physics must show that the things of which it speaks—"electrons," "protons," "neutrinos"—actually exist.
+And physics does that by showing that it is possible to experience them, however briefly.
 It was geometry that led the way.
 Geometry was the first science.
-Also, by the requirement that a definition does not imply the existence of what is defined, mathematics avoids dealing in fantasies and the possibility of any contradiction.
-For example, by a "hemigon" I mean a regular polygon that has half as many sides as angles.
+By requiring that a definition does not assert its physical existence, mathematics avoids dealing in fantasies and the possibility of contradictions.
+For example, by a "hemigon" I mean a rectilineal figure that has half as many sides as angles.
 Do you understand?
 Good.

 Note that the definition of a right angle says nothing about measurement, about 90°.
 Plane geometry is not the study of how to apply arithmetic to figures.
 In geometry we are concerned only with what we can see and reason directly, not through computation.
-A most basic form of knowledge is that two magnitudes are simply equal -- not that they are both 90° or 9 meters.
+A most basic form of knowledge is that two magnitudes are simply equal—not that they are both 90° or 9 meters.

 Commentary on the Postulates

 The first three Postulates narrowly set down what we are permitted to draw.
 Everything else we must prove.
-Each of those Postulates is therefore a "problem" -- a construction -- that we are asked to consider solved.
-"Grant the following."
+Each of those Postulates is therefore a "problem"—a construction—that we are asked to consider solved: "Grant the following."

-The instruments of construction are straightedge and compass, because they are the only instruments that will satisfy the Postulates Postulate 1, in effect, asks us to grant that whatever we draw with a straightedge is a straight line.
-Postulate 3 asks us to grant that the figure we draw with a compass is a circle.
+The instruments of construction are straightedge and compassPostulate 1, in effect, asks us to grant that what we draw with a straightedge is a straight line.
+The any two points are its potential boundaries.

 As for Postulate 5, we will have more to say about it when we come to Proposition 29.